ufficioprogettiperduti/-U-P-P_Lazer/README.md

 # :U:P:P_Lazer
-This might be a lazer, dont know, a blinding light doesnt let me see it.
+This might be a lazer, don't know, a blinding light doesn't let me see it.